gradle/dpeuni-gradle-maintain-cache-perf/README.md

 ---
 ## Identify Local Caching Issues using Different Locations

-Each build validation script experiment can identify different kinds of build caching issues.
+Each experiment can identify different kinds of build caching issues.
 Using experiment 02 we identified and fixed one issue.
 Now let's run the next experiment and see if it identifies any other issues.

-1. Go to the directory where the build validation scripts are installed
+1. Go to the directory where the Develocity Build Validation Scripts are installed

 2. You can run the 03 script in interactive mode, however since it is similar to the 02 script, we can run it using the command as follows: